grantcodes/postr/README.md

-# Micropub Endpoing
+# Postr

-**WARNING: Very very alpha right now do not use.
+**WARNING: This is very much a work in progress, use at your own risk.
 Thanks.**

 ## What is this?

-This is a nodejs micropub endpoint that can either be run as a standalone endpoint and data retreived via a rest api, or as a module in an express project.
+This is a nodejs IndieWeb backend, mainly consisting of a micropub endpoint that can be run as a module in an express project.

 It includes a bunch of cool features (or I think they're cool anyway...)